atimpone/aws-foundation-journey/1-dev-environments/2-6-create-team-dev-environments.md

 6. Select `Your VPCs`.
 7. Select the unamed VPC and assign the same name as used in the Network AWS account.
 For example, **`shared`**.
 8. Select `Subnets`.
 9. Update the `Name` field of each subnet to match the name of the subnet as it's configured in the `Network` AWS account.
-You can open another icognito or similar browser session to view the `Network` account's resources.
+You can open another icognito or similar browser session to view the `Network` account's resources. **Caution:** The subnets may not be listed in the same order in both AWS accounts by default.

 ---
 **Review Note: This step is ripe for automation**